FocDepthFormer: Transformer with latent LSTM for Depth Estimation from Focal Stack: Method

 \subsection{Transformer with LSTM}

-\textbf{Transformer encoder.} The Transformer encoder in Figure \ref{fig:model_arch}, $g(\cdot)$ takes the feature maps $\mathbf{x'}$ from the early-stage multi-scale convolutions to generate a series of tokens $(\mathbf{t'}_{p})_{p=1}^{k}$,
+\textbf{Transformer encoder.} The Transformer depicted in Fig. \ref{fig:model_arch}, denoted as $g(\cdot)$, operates on the feature maps $\mathbf{x'}$ derived from preceding early-stage multi-scale convolutions to produce a sequence of tokens $(\mathbf{t'}_{p})_{p=1}^{k}$:

-Specifically, the Transformer encoder employs a linear embedding layer, that divides the input feature maps $\mathbf{x'}$ from the conv encoder into $k$ patches of size $16\times 16$, \ie, $\mathbf{x'}_{p} \in \mathbf{x'}, p=1,2,..., k$ is projected by linear embedding layer (MLP) into the corresponding embedding tokens, $(\mathbf{l}_{p})_{p=1}^k$, and each token in $768$-dim (576 in total).
-The Transformer \emph{Position Embedding} to encodes the position information of the image patches in an iterative order.
-An MLP layer generates the Global Embedding Token (Figure \ref{fig:model_arch}), by mapping the whole image into a global token, then adding each individual patch embedding token.
-Every linear embedding token is projected via weight matrix $\mathbf{W}_{}^{(\cdot)}$ from dimension ${d}_{m}^{}$ into three vectors, the Query, ${\mathbf{l}}^{}_{Q}$, the Key, ${\mathbf{l}}^{}_{K}$ and the Value, ${\mathbf{l}}^{}_{V}$ with dimensions $d_Q^{}$, $d_K^{}$, and $d_V^{}$ respectively.
-The Queries, Keys, and Values go through the Multi-Head-Attention (MHA) units in parallel,
+Specifically, the early-stage kernel CNNs and Transformer encoder sequentially process the focal stack images, caching and concatenating the feature maps of a specified stack of images into $\mathbf{x'}$.
+Initially, a linear embedding layer divides the feature maps $\mathbf{x'}$ into $k$ patches of size $16\times 16$.
+Thus, $\mathbf{x'}_{p} \in \mathbf{x'}, p=1,2,..., k$, is projected by a linear embedding layer (MLP) into corresponding embedding tokens $(\mathbf{l}_{p})_{p=1}^k$, each token having a dimension of $768$ (576 in total).
+All tokens of a complete stack $N$ are cached into $({\mathbf{l}_{p})_{p=1}^{k}} \times N$ before LSTM for simultaneous fusion.
+The Transformer's \emph{Position Embedding} encodes the positional information of image patches in a sequential order from the top-left of the image.
+An MLP layer generates the Global Embedding Token (Fig. \ref{fig:model_arch}) by mapping the entire image into a global token and subsequently adding each individual patch embedding token.
+Each linear embedding token is projected into three vectors - Query, ${\mathbf{l}}^{}_{Q}$; Key, ${\mathbf{l}}^{}_{K}$; and Value, ${\mathbf{l}}^{}_{V}$ via a weight matrix $\mathbf{W}_{}^{(\cdot)}$ with dimensions $d_Q^{}, d_K^{},$ and $d_V^{}$ respectively.
+Queries, Keys, and Values are processed in parallel through Multi-Head Attention (MHA) units.